-Covid-19 has infected more than 32 million people and killed more than 571,000 people in the U.S.9 According to the Florida Department of Health, more than 2.2 million people have been diagnosed with Covid-19 in Florida.
-The disease has caused over 35,000 deaths as of April 29, 202110.
-Vaccinations, , proper nutrition, and sanitary practices are critical resources for preventing the further spread of Covid-19 and allowing Floridians to return to their regular pace of life.
-According to the Florida Department of Health, 8.7 million people have received vaccinations in Florida as of April 25, 2021.11
+Covid-19 has infected more than 32 million people and killed more than 571,000 people in the U.S.2 According to the Florida Department of Health, more than 2.2 million people have been diagnosed with Covid-19 in Florida.
+The disease has caused over 35,000 deaths as of April 29, 20213.
+Vaccinations are a critical resource for preventing the further spread of Covid-19 and allowing Floridians to return to their regular pace of life.
+According to the Florida Department of Health, 8.7 million people have received vaccinations in Florida as of April 25, 2021.4

-U.S. health officials encouraged social distancing beginning in early March 2020 to stem the spread of the virus, and large segments of the economy shut down or shifted to remote operation.12 Social distancing will drive impacts to consumer spending and business productivity as well as supply chain disruptions.
+U.S. health officials encouraged social distancing beginning in early March 2020 to stem the spread of the virus, and large segments of the economy shut down or shifted to remote operation.
+Social distancing will drive impacts to consumer spending and business productivity as well as supply chain disruptions.
 Shutdowns caused sharp declines in travel, retail sales, medical appointments, and many other activities and increases in layoffs.
 This halt in travel and consumption and the increase in unemployment have generated indirect impacts on the service economy and severe fiscal impacts on state and local governments.